 Think about your brand and slogan as the main point that you want donors to take away.

-Step 4: Design a Campaign Specific Landing Page
+Step 4: Design a Capital Campaign Specific Landing Page

-To differentiate your capital campaign from the rest of your fundraising efforts, you should create a dedicated campaign donation page that is exclusive just to your capital campaign efforts.
+To differentiate your capital campaign from the rest of your fundraising efforts, you should create a dedicated campaign donation page that is exclusive just to your capital fundraising efforts.

 This page can include information on the capital campaign as well as details about the project the funds are being raised for.
 During the quiet phase, don’t promote the page on your website’s homepage.
 Instead, simply share the link with interested donors.
 Once you launch your public phase, you can give it the prime real estate it deserves.